25 Weeds With Purple Flowers (Identification Guide)

 Viper’s Bugloss (Echium vulgare)

-Viper’s Bugloss is originally from Europe and western and central Asia but was introduced to the UK in the 1880s as an ornamental plant.
+Viper’s Bugloss is originally from Europe and western and central Asia but was introduced in the 1880s as an ornamental plant.
 This plant can go unnoticed most of the year, but it becomes apparent in summer when tall spikes adorned with many purple-blue flowers appear.
 However, most people like this plant and it’s not considered an awful weed just yet.
 However, because of its ability to self-seed (and quickly, too), it’s important to keep an eye on it.

 25. Thyme-Leaved Speedwell (Veronica serpyllifolia)